 - Product management can help develop strategies by asking key questions and discussing product implications; and

-- Product management must clearly understand the company’s objectives and direction in order to create product strategies and roadmaps that will help them to be achieved.
+- Product management must clearly understand the company’s objectives and direction to create product strategies and roadmaps.

 By leveraging the product management team as a strategic resource, you will ensure that your products have been influenced by the best minds and information your company has available and you will gain greater control in driving your company’s success.